postsharp/Metalama.Documentation/conceptual/Aspects/advising/initializers.md

 The aspect in the following aspect registers any new aspect of the target class in a registry of live instances.
 When an instance is garbage collected, it is automatically removed from the registry.
 The aspect injects the registration logic into the constructor of the target class.

 [!include[Register Instance](../../../code/Metalama.Documentation.SampleCode.AspectFramework/RegisterInstance.cs)]

+## Before a specific object constructor

+If you want to insert logic into a specific constructor, you can also call the <xref:Metalama.Framework.Advising.IAdviceFactory.AddInitializer*> method and pass an <xref:Metalama.Framework.Code.IConstructor>.
+With this method overload, you can also advise constructors that are chained to another constructor of the same type through the `this` keyword.

 ## Before type constructor